Sidakveer/django_REST_api/readme.md

 - create profile viewset and link it with a url router.....now we can retrieve info  on anyone in the database or add new entry or patch it and so on

 - but anyone can update anyone elses info so  we add  permissions.py file which prevents that behaviour.

+- add filters in permissions.py to search by name or email.